The Creation and Purpose of the Tapestry

 Leadership Figures

 Several key Norman leaders are individually labeled in the tapestry, a rarity for the period.
 Duke William appears multiple times, often shown helmetless or with his visor raised to rally his troops, emphasizing his courage and personal leadership.
+In one scene he lifts his helmet to show his face, reassuring his men that he is still alive after a rumour of his death.
 Bishop Odo is depicted as a warrior-bishop, wielding a mace and urging on the young soldiers.
+His presence on the battlefield was controversial—canon law forbade clergy from shedding blood—but Odo was a key political and military strategist.
 Count Robert of Mortain is also shown prominently.
 These figures are distinguished by their larger size relative to common soldiers, a medieval artistic convention denoting importance.
 Their equipment is similar to other Norman warriors but sometimes includes additional details like decorated weapons or distinct colors, underscoring their status.
+Another labeled figure is Eustace of Boulogne, who appears in the thick of the action, pointing and directing troops.
+The labeling of these individuals gives the tapestry a historical specificity that is rare for the period.

 The Narrative of the Tapestry: Key Scenes Involving Normans